1996 Indianapolis 500: Race summary

-Start
+Pre race

 Morning rain threatened to delay the start, but the track was effectively dried.
-The schedule, however, was pushed by 5 minutes, as the engines were stopped for a brief period shortly after Mary Fendrich Hulman gave the starting command, because USAC had not finished their inspection.
+The cue for Mary Fendrich Hulman to give the command to start engines was given prematurely, as USAC had not finished their final inspection.
+As such, the engines were briefly stopped for a minute.
 It would be the final time Hulman would give the starting command for the "500."
-After some hesitation, the field pulled away for the pace laps.
+After some hesitation, the field pulled away for the pace laps, although Hideshi Matsuda's car refused to fire because of a faulty starter was pushed to the pits, re-joining the field for the pace lap.

-Hideshi Matsuda stalled on the frontstretch, and was pushed to the pits, re-joining the field for the pace lap.
-During the first parade lap, Danny Ongais (driving Scott Brayton's car) lagged behind the field, and drove one memorial parade lap alone to salute Brayton's memory.
+During the first parade lap, Danny Ongais lagged behind the field, and drove one memorial parade lap alone to salute Scott Brayton's memory.
 On the second parade lap, Johnny Unser coasted into the pits with a transmission failure, and dropped out before the green flag.

+Start

 A conservative and ragged start saw Tony Stewart retain the lead into Turn 1, while Eliseo Salazar overcame Davy Jones for second, and Roberto Guerrero jumped Eddie Cheever and Buddy Lazier for fourth.
 Most of the field started at a slow pace, but Stewart was quickly running at a record pace of 221.965 mph after two laps.

-During the start, Mark Dismore did a half-spin in Turn 1, and kicked up mud from the infield.
-Debris from the incident brought out the yellow on lap 3, while Dismore ducked into the pits repeatedly as his crew made checks to the car.
+During the start, Mark Dismore did a half-spin in Turn 1, and kicked up mud from the infield, which brought out the yellow on lap 3, while Dismore ducked into the pits repeatedly as his crew made checks to the car.
 Under the yellow, Scott Harrington approached the tail-end of the field too quickly down the backstretch, locking up the brakes as he reached them.
 He nearly hit three cars, and spun undamaged into the warm-up lane on Turn 3.